virtual-labs/exp-schematic-transistor-xor-xnor-gate-spice-code-iiith/experiment/theory.md

 **SCHEMATIC OF XNOR GATE**

 <img  src="images/xnor.jpeg">

+**Circuit Explanation:**

+- Uses a total of 8 transistors: 4 NMOS and 4 PMOS.
+- Symmetric arrangement, similar to XOR gate, with two main branches for each input.
+- Transmission gates are controlled so the output is high only when both inputs are the same.
+- Symmetry ensures balanced output transitions and reliable gate operation for all input combinations.
+- Complementary pass transistors (NMOS and PMOS) help maintain full logic levels at the output.

 | Input A | Input B | Output |
 | ------- | ------- | ------ |